aquasecurity/deployments/server/kubernetes_and_openshift/manifests/README.md

 2. Create a docker-registry secret to aqua-registry to download the images.

-3. Create a service account and RBAC settings by creating or applying the relevant yaml file from the directory, */aqua_csp_002_RBAC/<PLATFORM>/aqua_sa.yaml*.
+3. Create a service account and RBAC settings by creating or applying the relevant yaml file from the directory, *aqua_csp_002_RBAC/< PLATFORM >/aqua_sa.yaml*.
 You should select the required yaml file depends on your platform.
 Aqua supports many platforms, as mentioned in the [Supported Platforms](#supported-platforms) section.

 4. Create the deployment secrets manually or download, edit, and apply the secrets yaml file from *aqua_csp_003_secrets/aqua_secrets.yaml*.
 It is strongly recommended to change the database password (aqua-db) before you deploy Aqua Enterprise.
 Different secrets can be used to provision licenses, passwords, and security keys.